On This Page

 - SHUM 4654/6654 Race, Gender, Sexuality, and the Voice

 - SHUM 4801/6810 Homer and Global Modernity

 - SHUM 3303 Introduction to Syntax and Semantics

 - SHUM 2280 What is Public Health?

 - SHUM 4881/6881 The Politics of Movement: Bodies, Space, and Motion

 SHUM 2750 Introduction to Humanities: Fabrication (Humans & Things)

 TR 1:25-2:40 pm

 This seminar offers an introduction to the humanities by exploring the historical, cultural, social and political stakes of the Society for the Humanities annual focal theme.
 Students will explore the theme in critical dialogue with a range of texts and media drawn from the arts, humanities, and/or humanistic social sciences.
 Guest speakers, including Cornell faculty and Society Fellows, will present from different disciplines and points of view.
-Students will make field trips to local sites relevant to the theme, and visit Cornell special collections and archives.
+Students will consider local sites relevant to the theme, including Cornell special collections and archives.
 Students enrolled in this seminar will have the opportunity to participate in additional programming related to the Society’s theme and the Humanities Scholars Program for undergraduate humanities research.

 Topic for 2020-21: Humans & Things